Tonywuhk/realai.org/few-shot-learning.md

 [Omniglot](https://github.com/brendenlake/omniglot) is a popular data set for evaluation.

+In *continuous adaptation* ([Al-Shedivat et al., 2017](https://arxiv.org/abs/1710.03641)), an agent learns to solve a single but nonstationary task or environment, where the source of nonstationarity is some underlying properties of the task.
+This task can be seen as a sequence of stationary tasks for which the agent must quickly adapt to.

 ## References

+* 2017 October 10, Maruan Al-Shedivat, Trapit Bansal, Yuri Burda, Ilya Sutskever, Igor Mordatch, and Pieter Abbeel.
+[Continuous Adaptation via Meta-Learning in Nonstationary and Competitive Environments](https://arxiv.org/abs/1710.03641). *arXiv:1710.03641*. [site](https://sites.google.com/view/adaptation-via-metalearning).
 * 2017 July 18, Chelsea Finn, Pieter Abbeel, and Sergey Levine.
 [Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks](https://arxiv.org/abs/1703.03400). *arXiv:1703.03400*. [blog](http://bair.berkeley.edu/blog/2017/07/18/learning-to-learn/).
 * 2017 March 15, Jake Snell, Kevin Swersky, and Richard S. Zemel.
 [Prototypical Networks for Few-shot Learning](https://arxiv.org/abs/1703.05175). *arXiv:1703.05175*.
 * 2016 November 5, Sachin Ravi and Hugo Larochelle.
 [Optimization as a Model for Few-Shot Learning](https://openreview.net/forum?id=rJY0-Kcll). *OpenReview*.